Tigon-Golf-Carts-LLC/neighbor-golf-carts/replit.md

 - **Database**: PostgreSQL with Drizzle ORM for data persistence and PostgreSQL-backed user sessions.
 - **API**: RESTful endpoints with JSON responses.
 - **Code Structure**: Monorepo with clear separation of frontend, backend, and shared code (`shared/schema.ts` for consistent types).
-- **SEO**: Comprehensive sitemap.xml (100+ pages), robots.txt, full Schema Markup integration (Location, Vehicle, Service, Website, Person, Product, LocalBusiness, Organization), and individual pages for all 39 Lackawanna County municipalities for local SEO.
+- **SEO**: Comprehensive sitemap.xml (100+ pages), robots.txt, full Schema Markup integration (Location, Vehicle, Service, Website, Person, Product, LocalBusiness, Organization), and individual pages for all Sussex County municipalities for local SEO.
 - **PWA Configuration**: Progressive Web App enabled with `site.webmanifest` for enhanced user experience and app shortcuts.

 ### Feature Specifications
 - **Vehicle Inventory**: Detailed listings for DENAGO and EVOLUTION models with specifications and pricing.
-- **Rental System**: Location-specific rental services and pricing for all Lackawanna County municipalities.
+- **Rental System**: Location-specific rental services and pricing for all Sussex County municipalities.
 - **Contact Management**: Forms and systems for lead capture and customer inquiries.
-- **Location-based Services**: Integration of Google Maps embeds with accurate Lackawanna County coordinates.
+- **Location-based Services**: Integration of Google Maps embeds with accurate Sussex County coordinates.

 ## External Dependencies
 - **Google Tag Manager (GTM)**: Used for analytics and marketing tag deployment (GTM-NSN3ZJPP).